 Berzelia stokoei is an upright, resprouting shrub, which grows to a height of 2 m.
 It has a similar growth habit to B. albiflora.
 However, the needle-like leaves are glabrous (smooth), stalkless, 8-10 mm long and have an evident midvein underneath.

-The red flowers are borne in flower heads of 15 mm across from November to April.
+The red flowers are borne in flower heads of 15 mm across during summer, from November to April.